-The focus groups that were conducted during the 2017 annual meeting of ASTC are not yet fully analyzed, and the survey with more than 400 individuals who represent select reviewers and those who had been involved at earlier stages is still ongoing.
-However, an initial first analysis indicates support for the Framework, especially once some additional support materials are added (e.g., examples of how people or organizations are using the Framework, a glossary, and a format allowing users to see the Framework all together in one document).
-Feedback suggests that the Framework 'officializes' the ISL profession and serves as a "tool to help people understand that they are participating in something bigger than they are."
+In Phase II, two focus groups were conducted during the 2017 annual meeting of ASTC, and a survey was sent to approximately 400 individuals, represented by select reviewers and those who had been involved at earlier stages.
+The results of this Phase are analyzed in-depth below.
+In sum, however, these analyses indicate support for the Framework, especially once some additional support materials are added.
+For example, there is still a need to identify and define key words in the Framework which can then also serve as a tool to help introduce new staff to the language of STEM learning.
+As such, the Framework can lead to "lightbulb moments," where it defines general terms related to what an informal educator does and shows ISL professionals that what they do is a 'true,' valuable profession.
+Feedback suggests that the Framework 'officializes' the ISL profession and serves as a "tool to help people understand that they are participating in something bigger than themselves."
 It was also consistently recognized as a useful resource to craft new job descriptions and as a tool for offering professional development in a variety of situations, including national or regional conferences, to solve organizational-level problems, for on-boarding new staff or assisting staff members moving on to new stages in their careers, or in a self-directed manner.
+More specifically, the framework is seen as a "skeleton to which an organization can put the meat onto" (as one participant described it).
+At the same time, it was made clear that the more 'meat' that is put onto the Framework by the project development team, the more prescriptive (vs. descriptive) it may feel to users.